You’ve got your lead list, verified it, ensured your copy is perfect, and everything is in order. But your cold email still gets no replies.

 - Automate daily sending to mimic natural behaviour

-It doesn’t matter if you are starting out or running campaigns already; email warming up is a consistent and constant process.
+It doesn’t matter whether you are starting out or already running campaigns; email warming up is a consistent process.

 Common Email Warmup Mistakes (And How to Avoid Them)

-There are things you should definitely not ignore while setting up your email warmup, and then there are things that you should avoid at all costs…because if you don’t, then it is going to cost you.
+There are things you should definitely not ignore when setting up your email warm-up, and there are things you should avoid at all costs… because if you don’t, it will cost you.

 1. Volume Ramped Too Fast